wassimbrsimo/KushimCodingTest/README.md

 For this exercise, we need to connect to an API, get data, store them and display them to the user.
-*  Get a free API key on Fixer.io
 *  Create a React Native App
 *  Create a first page to let the user select his currency and the desired currency and input the amount to exchange (USD, EUR, RSD)
 For instance 100 000€ to be USD 118989,00.